Sree11/shoemart/README.md

 docker run -d --name elasticsearch -p 9200:9200 -p 9300:9300 \
   -v $PWD/data:/usr/share/elasticsearch/data  -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch-:7.3.0
-  as it will mount the data folder into elasticsearch container
+  as it will mount the data folder into elasticsearch container The Docker Compse yml file will bring up both elastic search and the webapplication container , whereas the docker-elastic yml file will bring up only the elasticsearch docker container

 Apologize that I ran into these docker issues, tried really hard to fix it but will try again to get it right.